loftycamel/PySeisLab4ML/README.md

 # PySeisLab4ML
-a framework for seismic data processing and analysis
+a machine learning framework for seismic data processing and analysis